 4. Student Research Awards

-In recognition of the critical importance of research in special education that has a meaningful impact on the field, the Division for Research seeks nominations for the 2017 Kauffman-Hallahan Distinguished Researcher Award.
+In recognition of the critical importance of research in special education that has a meaningful impact on the field, the Division for Research seeks nominations for the 2018 Kauffman-Hallahan-Pullen Distinguished Researcher Award.
 This award recognizes individuals or research teams whose research has resulted in more effective services or education for exceptional individuals.
 Recipients of this award are recognized for both the creation of a research base and the work done to translate this research into practice.
 Thus, the recognized work may include, but is not limited to, research articles, paper series, monographs, professional development activities, book chapters, and/or books.
-The Kauffman-Hallahan Distinguished Researcher Award is funded through earnings of the Handbook of Special Education, edited by James Kauffman and Daniel Hallahan and published by Routledge.
-The award, co-sponsored by Routledge Press, includes $1000 presented at the 2017 DR reception at the CEC Annual Convention.
+The Kauffman-Hallahan-Pullen Distinguished Researcher Award is funded through earnings of the Handbook of Special Education, edited by James Kauffman, Daniel Hallahan, and Paige Pullen and published by Routledge.
+The award, co-sponsored by Routledge Press, includes $1,000 presented at the 2018 DR reception at the CEC Annual Convention.
 Nominations are sought across all areas of Special Education as well as all forms of research methodology.
+Previous recipients include Hill Walker, Lynn and Doug Fuchs, Mary Brownell, Karen R. Harris and Steve Graham, Rob Horner, and Kathleen Lane.

-To submit a nomination for this award (self-nominations are welcome), email each of the following by October 15, 2017, to the address of this award Chair below:
+To submit a nomination/self-nomination for this award, email each of the following, by September 15, 2017, to the address of this award Chair below:

 1. A letter of nomination, NO LONGER THAN 3 pages, addressing each of the following: